Start dates: September 2025 / September 2026

 Overview

 What does it mean to be a journalist in today’s world?
-And what does the future of news look like?
+What does the future of news look like?

 Our MA Journalism will equip you with skills in multiplatform journalism and authorship of news and features to non-fiction and branded content that will future-proof your career.
 You’ll develop industry-standard expertise in digital and multiplatform news and features production, and you'll study evolving models of journalism including data analysis, crowdsourcing, and mobile journalism.